Call for proposals & terms of reference

 This is a subsection of the fundraising lexicon developed as part of the GFMD MediaDev Fundraising Guide.

-For the full fundraising lexicon (A-Z) go to
+For the full (A-Z) go to

-Guidelines may also stipulate ceilings and floors for budgets as well as timeframes both for the application process and the eventual project.
+Guidelines may also stipulate ceilings and floors for as well as timeframes both for the application process and the eventual project.

 Calls for proposals are often termed as “open calls”, meaning that they are effectively open for all eligible organisations to apply.